 In this integration guide, we will discuss two different recovery and redundancy features: redundant connections and backfill.

 A redundant connection simply allows you to establish more than one simultaneous connections to the filtered stream.
 This provides redundancy by allowing you to connect to the same stream with two separate consumers, receiving the same data through both connections.
 Thus, your app has a hot failover for various situations such as if one stream is disconnected or if your application's primary server fails.

-Filtered stream currently only allows academic research product tracks to connect to up to two redundant connections.
+Filtered stream currently only allows Projects with Academic Research access to connect to up to two redundant connections.
 To use a redundant stream, simply connect to the same URL used for your primary connection.
 The data for your stream will be sent through both connections.

 Note that we deduplicate the Tweet counts you receive through multiple connections so that each Tweet only counts towards your Tweet cap once.

 Recovering missed data after a disconnection: Backfill

 After you've detected a disconnection, your system should be smart enough to reconnect to the stream.
 If possible, your system should take note of how long the disconnection lasted so that you can use the proper recovery feature to backfill the data.

 If you are using a Project with Academic Research access and identified that the disconnection lasted five minutes or less, you can use the backfill parameter, backfill_minutes.
 If you pass this parameter with your GET /tweets/search/stream request, you will receive the Tweets that match your rules within the past one to five minutes.
 We generally deliver these older Tweets first before any newly matched Tweets, and also do not deduplicate Tweets.
 This means that if you were disconnected for 90 seconds, but request two minutes worth of backfill data, you will receive 30 seconds worth of duplicate Tweets, which your system should be tolerant of.
 Here is an example of what a request might look like with the backfill parameter: